magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 - `[[likely]]`/`[[unlikely]]` used in if-statements and loops whith logical decision.
 - `volatile` to tell compiler don't optimize.
 - `constexpr` declares that it is possible to evaluate the value of the function or variable at compile-time.
-Such variables nd functions can then be used where only compile-time.
+Such variables and functions can only utilize resources at compile-time.
+  `constexpr char const*` is equivalent to `char const*const` but you cannot write `char const*constexpr` at current.
 - `consteval` force evaluate expression in compile-time.
 - `noexcpt` for function that never `throw` error.
 Destructors are implicitly `noexcept`.
   Due to strong exception guarantee, `std::vector` moves its elements (calls `Object(Object&& (calls `Object(Object&&)`))`) at rearrange only if their move constructors are `noexcept`.
 You cna use `static_assert(std::is_nothrow_move_constructible_v<Object>);` to check.